Recording practices of the Beatles: The Beatles

-The success of the Beatles meant that EMI gave them carte blanche access to the Abbey Road studios—they were not charged for studio time and could spend as long as they wanted working on music.
+The success of the Beatles meant that EMI gave them a blank check access to the Abbey Road studios—they were not charged for studio time and could spend as long as they wanted working on music.
 Starting around 1965 with the Rubber Soul sessions, the Beatles increasingly used the studio as an instrument in itself, spending long hours experimenting and writing.
 The Beatles demanded a lot from the studio; Lennon allegedly wanted to know why the bass on a certain Wilson Pickett record far exceeded the bass on any Beatles records.
 This prompted EMI engineer Geoff Emerick to try new techniques for "Paperback Writer".
-He explains that the song "was the first time the bass sound had been heard in all its excitement ...
+He explains that the song "was the first time the bass sound had been heard in all its excitement [...]
 To get the loud bass sound Paul played a different bass, a Rickenbacker.
 Then we boosted it further by using a loudspeaker as a microphone.
 We positioned it directly in front of the bass speaker and the moving diaphragm of the second speaker made the electric current."

 Combined with this was the conscious desire to be different.
 McCartney said, "Each time we just want to do something different.
 After Please Please Me we decided we must do something different for the next song...
 Why should we ever want to go back?
 That would be soft."
 The desire to "do something different" pushed EMI's recording technology through overloading the mixing desk as early as 1964 in tracks such as "Eight Days a Week" even at this relatively early date, the track begins with a gradual fade-in, a device which had rarely been employed in rock music.
 Paul McCartney would create more sophisticated bass lines by overdubbing in counterpoint to Beatles tracks that were previously completed.
 Also overdubbed vocals were used for new artistic purposes on "Julia" with John Lennon overlapping the end of one vocal phrase with the beginning of his next.
 On "I Want to Hold Your Hand" (1963) the Beatles innovated using organ sounding guitars which was achieved by extreme compression on Lennon's rhythm guitar.